drangers/podpicker/README.md

 ## Troubleshooting

-- **Transcript Extraction Fails**: Ensure the YouTube video has captions/transcripts available
+- **Transcript Extraction Fails**: Ensure the YouTube video has captions/transcripts available.
+The scraper looks for the "Show transcript" button on YouTube.
+- **Puppeteer Issues**: If you encounter Puppeteer-related errors, ensure you have the necessary system dependencies for browser automation.
 - **Video Metadata Fails**: Check that your YouTube Data API key is correctly set in `.env.local`
 - **AI Analysis Fails**: Check that your OpenAI API key is correctly set in `.env.local`
 - **Build Errors**: Run `npm run build` to check for TypeScript errors